 Articles

-Fine-Tuning Large Language Models (LLMs) in Python
+How to Fine Tune Large Language Models (LLMs)

 LLM fine-tuning is the process of taking a pre-trained LLM and training it on a specific dataset to improve its performance for a particular use case.
 This approach is cost-effective, as it adapts an existing model to a new domain without the need for extensive computational resources.
 Instead of building and training a model from scratch, an open-source model can be fine-tuned with a custom dataset to achieve the desired results.